LoyolaChicagoBooks/introcs-csharp/rst/while-with-sequence.rst

 The full code with a ``Main`` testing program is in example :file:`CheckDigits2.cs`.

-Returning put of a loop
+Returning out of a loop
-is a good pattern to remember for when you are searching for something, and you know the final answer for your function as soon as you find it.
+is a good pattern to remember when you are searching for something, and you know the final answer for your function as soon as you find it.